Debdut/course-web-dev-1/Day 3 - Everything All at Once/Assignment/Brick Breaker.md

     - Updates the score display with a win message.

 2. In `moveBall()`, after `checkBrickCollision()`:
-    - Check if the 'bricks' array is empty.
+    - Check if the `bricks` array is empty.
     - If it is, call `winGame()`.

 **Check Point 11:** Break all the bricks.
 The game should end with a win message when all bricks are destroyed.